 Citrus leaves can be dried, but the leaves can be bitter and are much better used fresh.
 If you don’t live in a tropical climate, you can always grow a citrus tree indoors.

 Meyer lemon, calamondin oranges, and other dwarf varieties are popular for indoor growing.
 You may need fluorescent bulbs or grow lights during the winter, as citrus trees require plenty of bright sunlight.
-Average temps of about 65 F. (18 C.) are ideal.
+Average temps of about 65 degrees F. (18 C.) are ideal.